Jikmir, South Sudan

 Jikmir is a Payam within Nasir County of Upper Nile State in the Greater Upper Nile region of South Sudan.
 The main town in Jikmir Payam is Jikmir, with a population of approximately 10,000 to 20,000.
 The town is located 15 miles west of the Ethiopian border, Gambella Region.
-Jikmir Payam expands from the town of Kierwan to most western to the Ethiopian town of Burebiey across the Sobat river.
+Jikmir Payam expands from the town of Kierwan to most western to the Ethiopian border town of Burebiey across the Sobat River.
 The ethnicity of people in Jikmir is a predominantly Nuer ethnic group who speak Nuer or Thoknath.
+Jikmir development strategy serves as replicable model for transitioning villages to towns.
+Jikmir Model emphasizes the need for local leaders and population to take ownership of their own developmental initiatives, such as establishing local police, town administration structure, and localized taxation system.
+The town continue to attract diverse population across the country in search fo safety, education, and stability.
+Jikmir experience yearly flooding due to town being in lowland and surrounded by swamps.